Gurdhhu/bioinf_scripts/README.md

 For any questions and suggestions: ledum_laconicum(at)mail(dot)ru

 If anybody will require additional annotation features (e.g., genes), don't hesitate to contact me.

+## 2. Additional scripts for VSEARCH pipeline
+Several scripts are stored here as a supplementary material for my [publication](https://doi.org/10.1016/j.funeco.2018.11.006)
+This is not the best organizational decision from me, but it's too late to change.
+### Scripts:
+add_silva_taxonomy.py
+filter_fasta.py
+filter_otutab_and_fasta.py
+filter_tsv_by_other_tsv.py